…that with my soul I love thy daughter and do intend to make her Queen of England.

 This incident can be, and has been interpreted in several ways.
 In the eyes of the court, according to Croyland, he was publicly displaying his niece as equal in rank to his Queen.
 Alison Weir conjectures that Queen Anne would hardly have suggested that Elizabeth appear in similar clothing to her out of kindness, knowing the comment it would cause.
 “It could only have been King Richard, eager to discountenance Henry Tudor, who ordered that Elizabeth appear dressed as a queen; and in that he showed scant regard for her reputation or for his ailing wife.”
 4 According to Vergil, the rumours of their alleged marriage plans reached Henry Tudor in France it “pinched him by the very stomach“.

-The most likely scenario is a show of friendship and solidarity.
-The young Elizabeth paying homage to the fashion set by the queen.
+In fact, all of these scenarios, that Richard forced the Queen to display Elizabeth in this manner, or that Elizabeth was trying to outshine the Queen, are mere misogyny.
+The most likely scenario is a show of affection and solidarity and the young Elizabeth paying homage to the fashion set by the queen.
 However if it was the Queen’s intention to display her friendship towards her niece, according to Croyland, it was ill-received.

 All th’issue and Children of the Said King been Bastards